quantnetwork/overledger-sdk-javascript/README.md

 ## Types

-In this section we will provide a description of the common types.
+In this section we will provide a description of the common object types.

 * [overledgerTransaction](#overledgerTransaction)
 * [dltData](#dltData)